mikelogaciuk/vye/README.md

 ## About

-`Vye` is a codename for home-cloud `Terraform` deployment model, described as a side project in an article [Why my GitHub profile is empty?](https://mlog.hashnode.dev/why-my-github-profile-is-empty).

-It is a virtual machine that comes with Ubuntu Server and OpenStack installed used to mimic a true private cloud environment.
+`Vye` is a codename for home-cloud `Terraform` deployment model and it is a virtual machine that comes with Ubuntu Server and OpenStack installed used to mimic a true private cloud environment.
 Originally hosted as a VM on PC with: 16 vCPUs and 48GB of RAM, but in order to sustain host operability - it is set to use 12 vCPUs and 40GBs of RAM.

 ## Name origin